 Nancy Adams, a med student from Texas, is in Mexico in search of a secret beach that her late mother visited.
 Finding it, Nancy spends the afternoon surfing.
-As the sun is setting, Nancy goes for one last wave only to be attacked and bitten by a shark.
-Bleeding from a leg wound, she takes refuge on an outcrop of rock.
+As the sun starts to set, Nancy goes for one last wave only to be attacked and bitten by a shark.
+Bleeding from a wound on her leg, she takes refuge on an outcrop of rock.
 From there with nothing on her person, she attempts to patch the wound and attract help or get back to the beach.
 However, everything she tries to do is thwarted by the shark still prowling in the water and the rising tide covering the outcrop.

 I didn’t have high expectations of The Shallows before sitting down to watch.
-Spanish director Jaume Collet-Serra had not done huge amounts to instil me with hope.
-I had liked his first film for Dark Castle House of Wax (2005) but film indifferent to his follow-up Orphan (2009), although it has good notices elsewhere.
+Spanish director Jaume Collet-Serra had not done huge amounts to instill me with hope.
+I had liked his first film for Dark Castle House of Wax (2005) but felt indifferent to his follow-up Orphan (2009), although it has good notices elsewhere.
 Thereafter Collet-Serra seemed to abandon genre material for making formulaic mainstream action films with the likes of Unknown (2011), Non-Stop (2014), Run All Night (2015) and The Commuter (2018).
 Collet-Serra did subsequently return to genre material with the Disney theme park adaptation Jungle Cruise (2021) and the superhero film Black Adam (2022).

 House of Wax excepted, Jaume Collet-Serra’s previous films had left me cold and I wasn’t expecting too many great things from The Shallows.
 As a result, I was greatly surprised.
 Collet-Serra gives the film everything he can think of in his cinematic arsenal – underwater photography, point-of-view shots from GoPro cameras, text and video messenger windows opening up on screen.
-I have never had any interest in surfing but the way that film crafts the shots of people cresting waves, riding tubes, swimming into the rising undercurrent from under the water, awe-inspiring CGI shots of the shadow of a shark appearing inside a wave, it looks sensational, while the sped-up, slowed-down action shots gives the experience a genuine kinetic kick.
-The photography of the locations (in actuality all around Lord Howe Island, Australia as opposed to Mexico) have a ravishing picture postcard beauty.
+I have never had any interest in surfing but the way that film crafts the shots of people cresting waves, riding tubes, swimming into the rising undercurrent from under the water, not to mention awe-inspiring CGI shots of the shadow of a shark appearing inside a wave, it looks sensational.
+The sped-up, slowed-down action shots gives the experience a genuine kinetic kick.
+The photography of the locations (in actuality around Lord Howe Island, Australia as opposed to Mexico) have a ravishing picture postcard beauty.